Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 - Consider making assessment a recurring activity, for example repeating annually or every 3-5 years, rather than a one-time task.

-The Community Toolbox, a free service from the Work Group for Community Health and Development at the University of Kansas, includes a section on Assessing Community Needs and Resources that describes specific steps in the assessment process.
+The Community Toolbox, a free service from the Center for Community Health and Development at the University of Kansas, includes a section on Assessing Community Needs and Resources that describes specific steps in the assessment process.

-What are the Affordable Care Act requirements for hospitals to conduct Community Health Needs Assessments (CHNAs)?
+What are the requirements for hospitals to conduct Community Health Needs Assessments (CHNAs)?

-The Internal Revenue Service bulletin, Additional Requirements for Charitable Hospitals; Community Health Needs Assessments for Charitable Hospitals; Requirement of a Section 4959 Excise Tax Return and Time for Filing the Return, issued on February 2, 2015 contains the final regulations regarding ACA requirements for non-profit hospitals, which includes a requirement to "conduct a community health needs assessment (CHNA) and adopt an implementation strategy to meet the community health needs identified through the CHNA at least once every three years."
+The Internal Revenue Service bulletin, Additional Requirements for Charitable Hospitals; Community Health Needs Assessments for Charitable Hospitals; Requirement of a Section 4959 Excise Tax Return and Time for Filing the Return, for nonprofit hospitals includes a requirement to “conduct a community health needs assessment (CHNA) and adopt an implementation strategy to meet the community health needs identified through the CHNA at least once every three years.”
+The IRS bulletin begins with information on how the regulations evolved over time, identifying previous IRS publications that addressed the requirement.
+The final regulations appear at the end of the bulletin in section §1.501(r)–3 and describe the CHNA requirements in detail.

 On an annual basis, hospitals must provide a description of the actions taken during that taxable year to address the needs.
 The implementation strategy should seek to address the needs identified in the CHNA.
 In setting forth how it plans to address identified needs, a hospital should: